Aureuma/GitKat/docs/cookbook/07-purge-build-artifacts.md

 ## Notes

-- For a full rewrite, clone without --depth so all commits are included.
+- History rewrites require a full clone.
+Shallow clones can fail to rewrite parents.
 - Use multiple delete paths to keep the intent explicit.